wp-plugins/image-source-control-isc/readme.txt

 Also have a look at the <a href="http://webgilde.com/en/image-source-control/image-source-control-manual/">image source control manual</a>.

-Find a list of images with missing sources under _Mediathek > Missing sources_
+Find a list of images with missing sources under _Media > Missing sources_

+**automatic image sources**

+You can choose to display image sources automatically below the post content or as a small overlay above your images.
+Just visit the settings page of the plugin to enable those options.

-**image sources on pages/posts**
+**manually included image sources on pages/posts**

-You can add the image source list to pages or post via the shortcode [isc_list] in your content editor.
+You can add the image source list manually to pages or post via the shortcode [isc_list] in your content editor.
 You can use `[isc_list id="123]` to show the list of any post or page.

 You can also add the list with the function `isc_list()` within the loop in your template files.
 Use `isc_list( $post_id )` to show the image source list outside the loop.